-Transfer of Function—Transfer of function means: (1) transfer of the performance of a continuing function from one competitive area and its addition to one or more other competitive areas, except where the function involved is virtually identical to functions already being performed in the other competitive area(s) affected, or (2) the movement of the competitive area in which the function is performed to another commuting area.
+Transfer of Function—Transfer of function means: transfer of the performance of a continuing function from one competitive area and its addition to one or more other competitive areas, except where the function involved is virtually identical to functions already being performed in the other competitive area(s) affected; or the movement of the competitive area in which the function is performed to another commuting area.

 Early Voluntary Retirement

-- meet the minimum civilian service requirement, which is at least five years of creditable civilian service.
-(If a CSRS employee has the minimum five years of creditable service, creditable military service may be used to meet the balance of service necessary for an early voluntary retirement.
-FERS employees with post-1956 military service cannot use it to meet the service requirement unless they make a deposit for it before retirement.);
+• meet the minimum civilian service requirement, which is at least five years of creditable civilian service (If you are a CSRS employee who has the minimum five years of creditable service, creditable military service may be used to meet the balance of service necessary for an early voluntary retirement.
+If you are a FERS employee with military service, you cannot use it to meet the service requirement unless you make a deposit for it before retirement.);

-An agency that uses early outs (and/or buyouts, which the law also authorized; see Chapter 9, Section 3) for workforce restructuring must submit to the OPM a detailed plan describing the planned use of the authority and how the agency’s workforce would be restructured.
+An agency (other than the Defense Department; see below) that uses early outs for workforce restructuring must submit to the OPM a detailed plan describing the planned use of the authority and how the agency’s workforce would be restructured.
 This must include a detailed summary of the agency’s personnel and/or budgetary situation that will result in an excess of personnel because of a substantial delayering, reorganization, RIF, transfer of function, or other workforce restructuring or reshaping, consistent with agency human capital goals.

 An agency plan cannot be implemented without the approval of OPM, which can modify the plan before approving it.
 The plan also must specify the period during which the authority would be used, as well as the number of employees for which it would be used, although there is no cap on the number of employees to whom early retirement can be offered.
 Employee eligibility rules mirror those for early outs for RIF, reorganization or transfer of function purposes.